zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/encrypt/README.md

 - **string** specifies the string to be encrypted.
 - **key** is the value used to encrypt the string.
 Its use depends on **method**.
-- **method** is a value which indicates the encryption mechanism to.
+- **method** is a value which indicates the encryption mechanism to use.

 The **ENCRYPT** and [DECRYPT](./../decrypt) functions that are part of jBASE BASIC now support the following  cipher methods (Defined in **JBC.h**)